dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 You (or the user) should now be able to click the "Generate Words" button whether speech recognition is supported or not.
 The form should populate with words retrieved from the API.
 If the user clicks the button again, new random words should be fetched and will overwrite any existing words.

 In browsers that support speech recognition, the user should be able to delete API-generated words and then use the speech commands to fill them back in.
-In any browser, the user can edit or replace any words manually by typing in the form.
+In any browser, the user can edit or replace words manually by typing in the form.

 ## Progress Bar Component